 - If your device has become infected with ransomware, you are encouraged not to pay the ransom.
 If you do pay:

 - There’s no guarantee you’ll regain access to your data/device;

 - Your computer will still be infected unless you complete extensive clean-up activities;

 - Attackers may assume that you would be open to paying further ransoms in the future;

 - You will be funding criminal groups.

-- Get Safe Online is a great resource that contains the latest online security information.
+- Get Safe Online and CyberScotland.Com have the latest online security information.

 - If you’re worried about online threats to your business, the Scottish Business Resilience Centre and The Business Gateway have tips on how to stay resilient.